H891: Civil Actions/State Agency and AG Litigation. Latest Version

 (3) In any case where the State or a local political subdivision of the State is a defendant in a civil action, the State or local political subdivision of the State shall not seek to remove, or consent to removal of, the action from State court to federal court.

-(b) This Article does not apply to agents of the State acting under G.S.
+(1) Agents of the State acting under G.S.
 1‑72.2 or G.S.
 120‑32.6.

 § 1‑666.
 Severability.